Aliya Basu Gayab Hai: Production

 The trailer was released on 24 July 2024.

 Release

 The film was theatrically released on 9 August 2024 in all over India.

+Streaming rights

+The streaming rights of this movie were acquired by Lionsgate Play and starts to stream on from 19 June 2026 in Hindi and Bengali languages.

 Soundtrack

 The background score and music is composed by Mannan Munjal while the lyrics is written by Dr. Sagar.